krisk0/ppcg_polybench_test-benchmark/README.md

 System requirements:
 --------------------
+ 1. ppcg tool, Polybench-C test-suite, NVIDIA toolkit, ability to run CUDA executables;
- 1. gcc should be able to link object code created by nvcc so you can later run it on your NVIDIA card.
-Of course, you got CUDA toolkit, drivers are NVIDIA, so you can run CUDA executables.
+ 2. NVIDIA toolchain should include gcc (or at least gcc should be able to link object code created by nvcc)
- 2. Python.
-I guess version 2.5-3.3 should do (mine is currently 2.7.3).
+ 3. Python, any version about 2.5-3.3 should do (mine is currently 2.7.3).

 What my code does.
 ------------------
-1) For every test in Polybench-c suite,
+For every test in Polybench-c suite,

     compiles it into ordinary CPU executable;
     asks ppcg to automagically convert it;
     crunches it here and there so it compiles;
     compile the crunched code to object code with nvcc;
-    link result with gcc.
-That's where you need gcc.
+    link result with gcc (this step is possible if requirement 2 is met)

-2) Does it all work?
-Yep, always... nearly...
+How does it all work?
+Great, sometimes...
 26 tests of 30 produce exactly same result on CPU and GPU... for smallest available datasize DATASIZE=MINI.
 What happens for the rest 4?
-One segfault and 3 slightly different results:
+One segfault and 3 slightly different results.
+Well, at least I think the difference is slight.
+Get .rez files from sample/all.cards.MINI and see for yorself

-  diff cholesky_sm_21__MINI.rez cholesky_cpu_MINI.rez
+<code>diff cholesky_sm_21__MINI.rez cholesky_cpu_MINI.rez<\code>

-  6c6

-  \< 0.03 0.03 0.03 0.03 0.03 0.03 0.03 0.03 0.03 0.03 0.03 0.03 0.03 0.03 0.03 0.18 0.00 -nan 0.03 0.03

-  \-\-\-

-  \> 0.03 0.03 0.03 0.03 0.03 0.03 0.03 0.03 0.03 0.03 0.03 0.03 0.03 0.03 0.03 0.18 0.00 0.00 0.03 0.03

-(other differencies follow)

-And don't ask me what happens with larger data such as DATASIZE=STANDARD.
-Just run that yourself.